The following protocol comes from the District office and we wanted to be sure you aware of the following information as we begin a new school year.

 - Persistent cough.

 - Sore throat with fever and/or white spots on the throat.
+If strep thoat is diagnosed, the child must be on medication for 24 hours before returning to school.

 - Rash with fever illness, such as chicken pox, measles, etc.